-Cat owners often are confused by cat behavior because they don’t understand what their cat is trying to tell them.
+Cat owners become confused by cat behavior because they don’t understand what their cat is trying to tell them.
 One example is the cat’s reputation for being finicky about food.
 In reality, cat food preferences may be one reason why cats suddenly stop eating food they loved in the past.
 Here are a few things to consider:

 Humans don’t like food that isn’t fresh, and our feline friends don’t either.
 If your cat eats kibble, the food might grow stale and not be as crunchy.
 Also, if kept too long, dry food can go rancid, especially if it’s stored in a location that’s too hot.
 For canned food, if left out too long (an hour or more), it will dry out and won’t smell very appetizing to your cat.
 Cats have a highly developed sense of smell, so if the food doesn’t smell good, a cat will usually walk away from it.